andreif2018/FD2-Frolov/README.md

-# Soccer game applciation using Javascript.
+# Soccer game application using Javascript.
 # The Canvas is used for graphics implementation